skmonjurul/shared-library/skmonjurul-starters/skmonjurul-starter-web/README.md

-# Custom Spring Boot Starter for service to service communication
+# Custom Spring Boot Starter for spring boot starter web

 ## How to use
 ### Add this starter as a dependency in your pom.xml file of your spring boot client application